zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 * ``vestat.uptime.cycles``- container uptime in CPU cycles
 * ``vestat.used.cycles``- CPU cycles used on all CPUs by container

-The OpenVZ ZenPack does not automatically convert CPU cycles to seconds, but this may be added in a future release.
+The OpenVZ ZenPack does not provide ``.seconds`` equivalents for CPU cycles metrics.
+This may be added in a future release.

 Beancounters
 ~~~~~~~~~~~~